FAufenger/EnergyMeasured--deployedHeroku/README.md

 # Energy Consumption and Generation project connected to Heroku

-### Create visualizations depicting use of renewable energy to record US efforts and possibly compare to global,  showing which states are generating the most renewable energy resources.
+### Create visualizations depicting use of renewable energy to record US efforts and compare to global, showing which states are generating the most renewable energy resources.

  * Web Scraping